MOUNT VERNON Invitational and NIETOC TOC Qualifier

 To those running the tournament: My preferred styles to judge are Congressional, IPDA, and I'm happy to judge forensics/speech.
 Putting me in policy is a bad idea and I don't like policy at all.
 In terms of Individual Events, I do best with Humorous, Duo, and Dramatic Interpretation, and worst with Poetry.

 To competitors: Racism, homophobia, transphobia, sexism, ableism, and hate speech of any kind will earn an immediate loss of my ballot.
 The most important thing to me in a round is that you respect not only me, but your opponent, other judges, spectators, and anyone else.
 Please don't spread.
 If I wanted to try to make sense of spreading, I'd do policy.
 I don't do policy, so I don't want to hear spreading.
 Please just have mercy and talk at a decent pace.
-I have no preference in how you present your argument, just do it well.
+I'm looking for a well-established argument with well thought rebuttal.
+I want a respectful debate with clash and good delivery.

 I have a strong preference for logical arguments based on facts, even if I personally disagree with your position.
 I expect debates to be civilized and speakers to be serious and courteous to each other.
 Relax and have fun.